snazzyatoms/Coffers/README.md

 ## Storage Backends

-Coffers now supports multiple persistence modes:
+The modern Coffers line supports multiple persistence modes:

 - `yaml`: simple local file storage for smaller servers that do not want a database
 - `sqlite`: file-based SQL storage for a single server that still wants structured persistence